xolox/vim-colorscheme-switcher/README.md

 ## Installation

-*Please note that the vim-colorscheme-switcher plug-in requires my vim-misc plug-in which is separately distributed.*

-Unzip the most recent ZIP archives of the [vim-colorscheme-switcher] [dcs] and [vim-misc] [dms] plug-ins inside your Vim profile directory (usually this is `~/.vim` on UNIX and `%USERPROFILE%\vimfiles` on Windows), restart Vim and execute the command `:helptags ~/.vim/doc` (use `:helptags ~\vimfiles\doc` instead on Windows).
-Now try it out: Execute `:NextColorScheme` to switch to the next color scheme.
+Please refer to the [installation instructions] [howto-install] available on GitHub.
+Once you've installed the plug-in you can try it out by executing `:NextColorScheme` to switch to the next color scheme.

-If you didn't change the plug-in's configuration you can now use the `F8` and `Shift-F8` keys to switch to the next/previous color scheme and `Control-F8` to switch to a random color scheme.
+If you didn't change the plug-in's configuration you can use the `F8` and `Shift-F8` keys to switch to the next/previous color scheme and `Control-F8` to switch to a random color scheme.

-If you prefer you can also use [Pathogen] [pathogen], [Vundle] [vundle] or a similar tool to install & update the [vim-colorscheme-switcher] [github-colorscheme-switcher] and [vim-misc] [github-misc] plug-ins using a local clone of the git repository.

 ## Commands